whage/docker-presentation/slides/docker.md

 Union filesystems

 - Docker images use this format
-- main advantage: efficient storage
+- a storage optimization mechanism for images
 	- images are composed of layers
 	- images can share sets of layers
 	- only deltas are recorder in new layers